artfauq/express-error-handler/README.md

 - Log the error with a customized error message
 - Send the response back to the client

-**Important:** this middleware should be configured at the end of the middlewares stack as it end the response.
+**Important:** this middleware should be configured at the end of the middlewares stack as it ends the response.

 #### Error handlers